Christos Fotiou

 Christos Fotiou (Χρήστος Φωτίου; 1939 – 2 February 2024) was a Greek lawyer and politician.
-A member of Pasok and the United Democratic Left, he served in the Hellenic Parliament from 1981 to 1989.
+A member of PASOK and the United Democratic Left, he served as a Member of the Hellenic Parliament from 1981 to 1989, as Deputy Minister of Commerce, and as Mayor of Keratsini.

+Biography

+Fotiou studied law at the National and Kapodistrian University of Athens and worked as a lawyer.
+Involved in left-wing politics, he was active with the United Democratic Left (EDA) before later joining PASOK.

+He was elected to the Hellenic Parliament representing Athens B in 1981 and served until 1989.
+During his political career, he also served as Deputy Minister of Commerce and held local office as Mayor of Keratsini.

 Fotiou died in Piraeus on 2 February 2024, at the age of 85.